-I primarily utilize announcements on the homepage or in lectures to communicate any needed information to the entire class.
+I primarily utilize announcements on the homepage to communicate any needed information to the entire class.
 The student email account is used when communicating with individual students.
 If any updates are made to the syllabus, or other course materials an announcement will be posted specifying the change.